May 7, 2018

 How To Create An Agile Marketing Team

 By now, you’ve likely heard of Agile Marketing and, with the growing popularity around this methodology, it’s no surprise.
-Unlike the traditional, Waterfall, marketing approach (a linear process with phases cascading one after the other) which can take months to develop and execute a plan, Agile Marketing allows for project flexibility, client feedback, and a team-based approach.
+Unlike the traditional, Waterfall method (a linear process with phases cascading one after the other) which can take months to develop and execute a plan, Agile Marketing allows for project flexibility, client feedback, and a team-based approach.

 So, what exactly is Agile Marketing?
 Well, Agile Marketing is a new mentality (or a mental shift) for marketers—a mentality that comes from a set of Agile guiding principles.
 These principles are then applied to marketing work via Agile-compliant work frameworks like Scrum and Kanban.
 Agile principles and work frameworks put together create a strategy for managing projects by focusing on improving the speed, productivity, adaptability, and responsiveness of the marketing process, both internally and externally.

 In the past, and even today, many marketing teams—and businesses in general—have followed a Waterfall work management approach, which typically means a more drawn out process focusing on four distinct phases: discover, plan, build, and review.
 The problem many marketers run into with this approach, however, is it leaves very little room (if any) for changes, creates rigid plans and deadlines, and can result in missed opportunities and breakdowns in communication.